Everything You Ever Wanted To Know About Bass Tuners

 But which set of tuning machines should you choose, and why?
 Well, it’s time to find out as I guide you through everything you ever wanted to know about bass tuners.
 Let’s start with the very basics…

 The headstock of your bass usually has four metal objects on it which you thread your strings through.
-These are the tuners (or tuning pegs, machine heads, or tuning machines as they are also known).
-There is one tuner per string and it will raise or lower the pitch of the string depending on which way the key of the tuner is rotated.
+These are the bass tuners (or bass tuning pegs, machine heads, or tuning machines as they are also known).
+There is one tuner per string and they are used to ensure accurate bass guitar tuning, raising or lowering the pitch of each string depending on which way the key of the tuner is rotated.

 Some tuners also include a detuner function which is a small lever that will instantly drop or raise one of the strings to a preset pitch, such as from E down to D. These are a superb option for bassists performing live who use standard and dropped tunings.